adamsilver/fdpb/02-a-checkout-flow.md

 ### Marking Optional Or Required Fields

 While real-time notifications *add value*, we shouldn't assume everyone wants to receive them, nor that everyone has a mobile phone.
-So we follow principle 5, *Offer choice*, by marking the field as optional.
+So we let users choose to skip this field by marking the field as optional.
 This way, users can opt-in if they like.

 Traditionally, required fields are marked with an asterisk.
 A legend is usually placed above the form to denote its meaning but as Luke Wroblewski says: